svenwal/kong-plugin-zone-based-routing/README.md

 - name: zone-based-routing
 ```

-The plugin itself only creates a header on the request, the routing itself than needs to be done with routes listening on the created header:
+The plugin only creates a header on the request, the routing itself then needs to be done with routes listening on the created header:

 ```bash
 curl -X POST http://localhost:8001/services/my-service-on-aws/routes \